// text size limiter //Blur //Big Blur

 "Waste is a design flaw."

-— Kate Krebs, Director of External Affairs at Closed Loop Partnerrs
+— Kate Krebs, Closed Loop Partnerrs

 Help us create personalised climate action journeys